The untangling number of 3-periodic tangles: Conclusion

 \section{Conclusion}

-This article describes the untangling number for 3-periodic tangles, which can be used as a measurement of entanglement complexity in these structures.
-These ideas build on the development of knot-theoretic diagrammatic description of 3-periodic entanglements \cite{andriamanalina2024diagrammatic}, a setting in which the crossing number can be defined.
-We used the notion of untangling to describe the ground states of 3-periodic tangles via the number of crossings and intersections up to homotopy, and showed in particular that rod packings are typical ground states.
+This article describes the untangling number for 3-periodic tangles, a measure of entanglement complexity, as well as the ground states, which are the least tangled 3-periodic tangles.
+These ideas use the knot-theoretic diagrammatic representations of 3-periodic entanglements introduced and rigorously investigated in \cite{ANDRIAMANALINA2025109346}, a setting in which the crossing number, necessary for the methods outlined here, can be defined.
+We used the notion of the minimum number of intersections of curves, considered up to homotopy, to characterise the ground states, and showed in particular that rod packings are typical ground states.
+The constructions developed here provide the necessary foundations for future research on lower bounds for the untangling number, as well as computational approaches for determining its value.

-In practice, computing the untangling number is in general challenging, similar to the computation of the unknotting number for knots.
-The process of finding all permutations of crossing changes is difficult.
-Computational exploration could help in this process, but further notions must first be developed.

-The construction here also leaves open the idea of subdividing the untangling number into multiple steps as suggested by Grishanov et al. in \cite{grishanov2009}, where a similar concept called the \textit{total unknotting number} was defined for $2$-periodic entanglements, along with other notions such as the \textit{disintegrating number} and the \textit{splitting number}.

-\bmhead{Acknowledgements} We acknowledge the education licence for Houdini/SideFX, which was used for visualisation.
+\ack{We acknowledge the education licence for Houdini/SideFX, which was used for visualisation.}